 In 2015 I had to compromise all my adventure plans and explore what was on my doorstep due to family responsibilities, dreadful public transport and lack of resources.
 As a lover of wild places it was hard not to view this as a demotion.
 Following 5 long distance trails and 15 years of walking in some of Britain’s least populated hills in Northumberland and the Scottish Borders, it is easy to become a bit of a purist.

-I was trying to expunge my urban roots after a long spell living in London, but some people have reminded me that there is plenty to see and some valuable wild space in large cities if you know where to look.
+I was trying to expunge my urban roots after a long spell living in London, but some people have reminded me that there are things see and some valuable wild space in large cities if you know where to look.

-Inspired by some groups trying to create National City Parks in London and Glasgow, and by people like Alastair Humphreys promoting the idea of finding do-able adventures on your doorstep, I have been exploring my own back yard a bit.
+Inspired by some groups trying to create National City Parks in London and Glasgow, and by Alastair Humphreys promoting the idea of finding do-able adventures on your doorstep, I have been exploring my local area a bit.

-Like many people, I thought I knew my local area so well that it had nothing to teach me.
-However I have realised that familiarity had bred some contempt.
+I thought I knew this area so well that it had nothing to teach me.

-For those of us who live in cities for whatever reason, we either discount this kind of walking and sit at home reading other people’s wild adventures, or we get out and explore wherever we find ourselves.
+For those of us who live in cities, we either discount this kind of walking and sit at home reading other people’s wild adventures, or we get out and explore wherever we find ourselves.